Morris County NJ Roofing: How New Jersey Weather Impacts Your Roof

 Multi-plane roofs with dormers, valleys, and varying pitches—common in Morris County’s historic and luxury homes—face particular vulnerability.
 Improper installation can result in shingle blow-offs that leave decking exposed to the next rain event.

-Water intrusion during prolonged rain overwhelms standard gutters, saturates older decking and underlayment, and finds its way through any compromised seams or flashing.
+Water intrusion during prolonged rain overwhelms standard gutters, saturates older decking and underlayment, and finds its way through any compromised seams or flashing along a vulnerable line.
+The most common leak source is improperly sealed or rusted flashing around chimneys, skylights, and vent pipes.
+In severe cases, homeowners may need emergency roof repair services to limit further structural damage.
 The 45-50 inches of annual rainfall tests every component of your roof system.

-Golden Home Improvements’ typical storm-response inspection includes checking for missing shingles, exposed nail heads, damaged flashing, and soft or spongy roof sheathing that indicates water infiltration.
+Golden Home Exteriors’ typical storm-response inspection includes checking for missing shingles, exposed nail heads, damaged flashing, and soft or spongy roof sheathing that indicates water infiltration.

 Important advice for homeowners: Schedule a professional inspection soon after major storms, even if damage isn’t visible from the ground.
 Many leaks start small and remain hidden until they cause significant interior damage.